 With 3 cups of weakly mixed Coola cordial, you’d get the meal down.
 Gritting your teeth and praying for the sweet release from the tub of Neapolitan ice cream with a few healthy globs of Ice Magic.

 Joy turned to horror as you realised only the icy residue on the bottom of the vanilla was left.
 Father had got into it after the pub again.
-He sure as fuck wasn’t going to leave any chocky for a parasite piece of shit like you.
+He sure as shit wasn’t going to leave any chocky for a parasite piece of shit like you.
 Whatever though, it was better than nothing, better than the lingering taste of apricot chicken that’d stay with you for the next 20 years.

 Documenting the Human Zoo is thirsty work, so if you enjoyed what you read how about buying Belle a beer, ay?